 - Older patients who were frail or may be vulnerable received a full assessment of their physical, mental and social needs.
 The practice had access to an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty. - The practice liaised with the local falls team to support those patients at risk. - Patients aged over 75 were invited for a health check.
 If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan. - The practice focused on avoiding unplanned admissions to hospital. - The practice followed up on older patients discharged from hospital.
-It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.
+It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - The practice worked with a consultant Geriatrician to look after patients in a local nursing home. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.